-- 7.12.
-The process for applying for a renewal is the same as when applying for a new short-term let licence.
-Guidance for applicants is on the Council's webpage at XXXXXX.
+- 7.12 The process for applying for a renewal is the same as when applying for a new short-term let licence.
+Guidance for applicants can be found on the Council's Short term lets licensing scheme Perth & Kinross Council (pkc.gov.uk).
 The Council will take into account the operation of the short-term let during the period of the licence, any allegations of offences and/or breaches of licence conditions and any Objections or Representations in deciding whether to renew the licence.
-In relation to the required documentation that should be submitted with a renewal application, please see 7.14 below. - 7.13.
-The Council may issue reminder letters to hosts and operators to remind them to renew their licence prior to the expiry date of the licence, however it is ultimately the responsibility of the licence holder to ensure that the licence is renewed prior to the expiry date.
+In relation to the required documentation that should be submitted with a renewal application, please see 7.14 below. - 7.13 The Council may issue reminder letters to hosts and operators to remind them to renew their licence prior to the expiry date of the licence, however it is ultimately the responsibility of the licence holder to ensure that the licence is renewed prior to the expiry date.
 If the expiry date passes and the licence holder then applies for a licence, this will be treated as a new application (as opposed to an application for the renewal of an existing licence) and it would be a criminal offence to continue to let the property without a licence being in place.

-7.14.
-Documentation Required when submitting an Application
+7.14 Documentation Required when Submitting an Application

-Applicants should be aware than application will not be accepted and process without the following documentation (where applicable): -
+Applicants should be aware than application will not be accepted and process without the following documentation (where applicable):

-(a) Planning Permission:-
+(a) Planning Permission